 By contrast, AT&T was far more concerned that another bidder would emerge to snatch away Time Warner before the deal closed.
 To reassure the telecom company, Time Warner promised to pay a hefty $1.7 billion so-called breakup fee if it ended up being outbid.

 As for the purchase price, the two sides settled on $107.50 per share, well above Fox’s past offer.
-On October 11, Bewkes, Stephenson, and a handful of other executives met at an airline hangar in Dallas to shake on the outlines of the agreement, according to the Times.
+Bewkes, Stephenson, and a handful of other executives met at an airline hangar in Dallas to shake on the outlines of the agreement, according to the Times.

-Eleven days later, the executives announced their merger, framing it as being about pursuing growth opportunities rather than realizing cost savings.
+Eleven days later, the executives announced their merger, framing it as being a business partnership agreement to pursue growth opportunities rather than realize cost savings.

 Reactions to the announcement were mixed, with several pivotal issues attracting attention.